 Solar panels for camping & outdoors

-4) Is portability more important, or charge speed?
+4) Is portability or charge speed more critical?

 5) In short, what should I buy?

 TLDR?
 Here’s a summary.
 When shopping for a solar panel, you should consider the solar panel’s wattage (the higher, the faster your power station will typically charge), portability, and also dust & water resistance.
-You should also double-check your solar generator’s limitations for solar input, voltage and ensure it has MC4 ports.
+You should also double-check your solar generator’s limitations for solar input, voltage, and ensure it has solar charging ports.

 You can weigh up what is most important to you to pick the right panels & compare options here.